GabeMaldonado/GabeMaldonado.github.io/_posts/2020-11-19-DeployedApps.md

 ## Uber Pickups in NYC
-This apps analyzes Uber pickups in New York City, groups pickups hourly and plots the location of the picups in a map.
+This apps analyzes Uber pickups in New York City, groups pickups hourly and plots the location of the pikcups in a map.
 [Uber Pickups NYC App link](https://dataexplorerlit.herokuapp.com/)

 ## TaskMaster